Selimiye Mosque, Nicosia: Construction and Frankish period

 It is not certain when the construction of the cathedral began, it may have gradually replaced its Greek predecessor or may have been built alongside it.
 The date cited for the laying of the foundation stone is 1209, and the Latin archbishop of Nicosia responsible for this is named in various sources as Thierry or Albert.
-There are claims of evidence indicating an earlier beginning date, and even the Knights Templar may have made some effort for the construction of a new cathedral during their rule in 1191–92.
+There are claims of evidence indicating an earlier beginning date, and even the Knights Templar may have made some effort for the construction of a new cathedral during their rule in 1191 and 1192.
 Under the early years of the reign of Archbishop Eustorge de Montaigu (reigned between 1217 and 1250), the construction is thought to have accelerated.
 By 1228, the church was "largely completed" under Eustorge.
-Although it is held in some sources that the arrival of Louis IX of France in Cyprus in 1248 for the Seventh Crusade gave a boost to the construction, there is no evidence to support this claim.
+Although some sources claim that the arrival of Louis IX of France in Cyprus in 1248 for the Seventh Crusade gave a boost to the construction.
 By the end of the 13th century the side aisles and a large part of the middle aisle were completed.

 During the 13th and 14th centuries, the cathedral was damaged twice by earthquakes, in 1267 and 1303.
 The 1267 earthquake caused significant delay in the construction of the nave.
 Archbishop Giovanni del Conte, oversaw the completion of the nave and the narthex until 1319 and that of the middle aisle, the buttresses of the chevet, the façade and a chapel/baptistery from 1319 to 1326.
 He also initiated the adornment of the cathedral with frescoes, sculptures, marble screens and wall paintings.
 In 1326, the cathedral was finally consecrated and officially inaugurated with a great celebration.